rosensilva/ballerina-samples/loadbalance-failover/README.md

 &nbsp;
 &nbsp;

-**Request book details from book search service**: To searcg a new book you can use the HTTP GET request that contains the book name as a path parameter.
+**Request book details from book search service**: To search a new book you can use the HTTP GET request that contains the book name as a path parameter.

 ## <a name="pre-req"></a> Prerequisites